xp44mm/Notebook/Compilers/left-right.md

 Figure 4.33: Computation of the canonical collection of sets of LR(0) items

 **Example 4.42:** The canonical collection of sets of LR(0) items for grammar (4.1) and the GOTO function are shown in Fig. 4.31.
-GOTO is encoded by the transitions in the figure. $\Box$
+GOTO is encoded by the transitions in the figure. □

 #### Use of the LR(0) Automaton